Healthedata1/MyNotebooks/Summary-maker/.ipynb_checkpoints/us-core-encounter-summary-checkpoint.md

 1. One or more CodeableConcepts  in `Encounter.reasonCode` with a [preferred](http://hl7.org/fhir/R4/terminologies.html#preferred) binding to [Encounter Reason Codes](http://hl7.org/fhir/ValueSet/encounter-reason)
-1. One or more Diagnosises  in `Encounter.diagnosis`
+1. One or more Diagnosiss  in `Encounter.diagnosis`
    - which must have a Condition Reference value  in `Encounter.diagnosis.condition`
    - which should have a  positiveInt value  in `Encounter.diagnosis.rank`
 1. A  Hospitalization  in `Encounter.hospitalization`